Online Voting for the Supervisory Board at the Bookstore Osiander

 More than 500 employees in 26 cities elected the supervisory board of the bookstore Osiander online.

-The bookstore Osiander is one of the oldest companies in its field and provides its nationwide electorate with a comfortable and location-independent online election with low overhead.
-The legally valid election result was ensured through the adherence to the election principles of the POLYAS online voting system.
+The bookstore Osiander is one of the oldest companies in its industry and provides its nationwide-electorate with the ability to vote comfortably and quickly from their own homes by choosing to make the switch to Polyas.
+The result was legally valid as it adhered to the election principles set out in our online voting system.

 Save time and elect the board online

-With POLYAS online voting the project manager of the supervisory board election did not need any electoral officers and did not need to bear the responsibility for the security of the ballot boxes.
+With Polyas, supervisory board project managers not need electoral officers and do not need to bear the responsibility for maintaining the secrecy and security of the ballot boxes.

 Countrywide online voting with high voter turnout

-"The voters could elect within the scheduled election period, whenever and wherever they wanted to," CEO Riethmüller explains.
-These are also the special benefits of online voting which were decisive for the bookstore Osiander.
+“The voters could elect within the scheduled election period, whenever and wherever they wanted to,” CEO Riethmüller explains.
+These are the benefits of online voting which were decisive for Osiander.

-"The costs of organising a conventional election would have been much higher," Riethmüller says.
-With a total of 34 branches nationwide, the employees could vote online from anywhere at any time.
-This feature contributed considerably to the simplified conduct of election administration.
+“The costs of organising a conventional election would have been much higher,” Riethmüller says.
+With a total of 34 branches nationwide, employees could vote online from anywhere at any time.
+This feature contributes considerably to the simplification of election administration.

-In this way, the supervisory board election of the company had an encouraging turnout of 49%, reaching all eligible voters directly online.
+Osiander had an encouraging turnout of 49%, with ballots reaching all eligible voters directly online and on time.

 High voter satisfaction with the online voting process

-This is also how the CEO Riethmüller explains the high level of satisfaction of the electorate: "The voters were impressed with the online election, above all, because they could elect anytime and anywhere from their computer."
+CEO Riethmüller explains the high level of satisfaction from the electorate: “The voters were impressed with the online election, above all, because they could elect anytime and anywhere from their computer.”
 Voters easily found their way around the clear and self-explanatory election platform.
-Within only few minutes, the voters could cast their vote online.
+Within a few minutes, voters were able to cast their vote online.

-This voter satisfaction and easy implementation convinced the bookstore Osiander to also use online elections in their branches in the future:
+High voter satisfaction and simple election management convinced Osiander to use online elections in their branches in the future:

-"Because of the considerable advantages of online elections we will certainly also organize future elections online."
+“Because of the considerable advantages of online elections, we will certainly also organise future elections online.”